-This means that a start may be made on constructing or altering a production plant only if a corresponding official "concession" has been granted.
-If this concession has not been granted at the time of commissioning, this may be deemed to be a case of illegal plant operation under section 324 of the StGB.
+This means that construction or modification may only be started when a corresponding official "licence" is available.
+If this licence is not available at the time of commissioning, this may even constitute illegal plant operation under § 324 of the StGB.

-Projects often face tight schedules, however, and company resources for managing licences are limited.
-If licensing procedures are discussed publicly (public hearing) or unexpected difficulties arise in the dialogue with the authority, project delays are frequently pre-programmed.
-A declared aim is therefore often to speed up licensing procedures.
+However, projects often face a tight schedule and operational resources for permit management are limited.
+If licensing procedures are discussed in public (discussion meeting), or if unforeseen difficulties arise in the dialogue with the authorities, delays in the project are often pre-programmed.
+The declared goal is therefore often to accelerate approval procedures.

-For more than four decades, our interdisciplinary team of experienced engineers, natural scientists, experts and lawyers has been assisting small and medium-sized enterprises in licensing and other approval procedures with regard to immission control, building, chemicals, nature conservation or water legislation.
-Our customers from virtually all industries benefit from efficient and target-oriented project work and extensive experience in speeding up licensing procedures.
+With an interdisciplinary team of experienced engineers, scientists, experts and lawyers, we have been supporting smaller and larger companies in licensing and other approval procedures, particularly in the areas of immission control, construction, chemicals, nature conservation and water law, for four decades now.
+Our clients from almost all sectors benefit from efficient and goal-oriented project work and comprehensive experience in accelerating approval procedures.
 Our services include:

 An operating site for commercial or industrial enterprises is expected to protect established rights, on the one hand, and to enable entrepreneurial growth (safeguarding the business location), on the other.
 This often proves to be especially difficult for installations subject to licensing under the Bundes-Immissionsschutzgesetz (BImSchG installations), not only in designated areas of mixed use, but also in commercial areas or what is known as the unplanned inner zones (pursuant to section 34 of the Baugesetzbuch (Federal Building Code - BauGB)).